Broadband spectral analysis of MXB 1659-298 in its soft and hard state: Discussion

 \section{Discussion}

 We have analyzed the high-flux and low-flux spectra of \source collected during the 1999 and 2015 outbursts.
-We find that the high-flux spectrum (with a 0.1-100 keV unabsorbed flux of $2.2 \times 10^{-9}$ erg cm$^{-2}$ s$^{-1}$) shows a soft Comptonized component with a value of the electron temperature lower than 4 keV.
-Furthermore, a multicolor disk component is present at low energies with an inner temperature of 0.27 keV and an inner radius of the disk of R$_{\rm in}\sqrt{\cos \theta} = 50^{+5}_{-10}$ km (assuming a distance to the source of 10 kpc).
-The low-flux spectrum has a hard Comptonized component with a value of the electron temperature larger than 150 keV while the addition of a multicolor disk component is not statistically significant.
+We find that the high-flux spectrum shows a soft Comptonized component with a value of the electron temperature lower than 4 keV.
+Furthermore, a multicolor disk blackbody component is present at low energies with an inner temperature of 0.30 keV and an inner radius of the disk of R$_{\rm in}\sqrt{\cos \theta} = 39 \pm 4$ km (assuming a distance to the source of 10 kpc).
+The low-flux spectrum has a hard Comptonized component with a value of the electron temperature higher than 130 keV, while the addition of a multicolor disk component is not statistically significant.

-By analysing both the spectra we obtain that the values of the equivalent hydrogen column density are compatible with each other within 90\% c.l. with a value of $0.29 \times 10^{22}$ cm$^{-2}$.

-According to the fits, in both the observations the source is (at least partially) covered by ionized absorbing matter.
-In particular, the covering by this absorbing material is complete in the soft state, where the equivalent hydrogen column density is found equal to $(57^{+6}_{-13}) \times 10^{22}$ cm$^{-2}$, and only partial in the hard state, with a covering fraction of 27\%.
-The ionization parameter log$({\xi})_{\rm IA}$ of the absorbing material is larger than 4 in the high-flux state and less than 3.3 in the low-flux state.
+According to the fits, in both observations the source is (at least partially) covered by ionized absorbing matter.
+In particular, the covering by this absorbing material is complete in the soft state, where the equivalent hydrogen column density is found equal to $(60^{+9}_{-14}) \times 10^{22}$ cm$^{-2}$, and only partial in the hard state, with a covering fraction of 25\%.
+The ionization parameter log$({\xi})_{\rm IA}$ of the absorbing material is higher than 4 in the high-flux state and lower than 3.1 in the low-flux state.

-Both the spectra show a reflection component from the accretion disk smeared by relativistic effects.
-We find that taking into account the relativistic smearing by adding the {\sc rdblur} component to the reflection component we improve the fit with a statistical significance larger than 4 $\sigma$.
-This suggests that the broad width of the emission line observed in the Fe-K region cannot be explained invoking only the Compton scattering but it is necessary to take into account also the relativistic smearing.
+The spectra both show a reflection component from the accretion disk.
+We find that when we take the relativistic smearing into account by adding the {\sc rdblur} component to the reflection component, we improve the fit with a statistical significance higher than 4 $\sigma$.
+This suggests that the broad width of the emission line observed in the Fe-K region cannot be explained invoking only the Compton broadening, but it is necessary to also take the relativistic smearing into account.